RizzyFuzz/RizzyFuzz/README.md

 </div>

 ### ℹ️ &nbsp;About Me
-> I'm Rizz, a 16-year-old Fullstack Developer and Website Engineer located in Manado, North Sulawesi, Indonesia.
+> I'm Rizz, a 16-year-old Fullstack Developer and Music Producer.
+Located in Manado, North Sulawesi, Indonesia.
 As a back-end developer, I specialize in coding websites from scratch.
 My passion lies in creating elegant and user-friendly websites that deliver an outstanding user experience.

 ### ℹ️ &nbsp;Personal Stuff's

-- 👨‍🎓 Experience Level: 2+ years.
+- 👨‍🎓 Experience Level: 3+ years.

 - 💻 I’m currently work on JavaScript 🚀.